-- 1 Insert the PC Card into the PC Card slot with the front label facing up. - 2 Gently push the PC Card into the slot.
+- 1 Hold the PC Card with the front label facing up. - 2 Gently push the PC Card into the PC Card slot.
 The PC Card is automatically detected by your system.
 The Safely Remove Hardware icon appears on the taskbar.